 He was in the camp at Groenkop when the Boers attacked very early in the morning of Christmas day 1901.
 In that skirmish he was badly wounded, taken to the Aberfeldy field hospital, he succumbed to his wounds the day after.
 His remains were taken to the Harrismith cemetery and burried with full military honours.

 There was an incident during the burial which I like to mention.
 Next to the British grave yard, separated by a stone wall was the burial ground for the concentration camp.
 The women in that section had also been busy with a burial.
 When the burial ceremony of Dr.Reid was under way they were hissing, making the sound of a snake.
 I don't fully understand this, but it was apparently an insult to the British.
 This was reported to the chief, Lord Kitchener, in Pretoria, who immediately ordered that the concentration camp should be closed and the 'irreconcilables' moved into Natal.
 It was not the first time he received a report of that nature from Harrismith.
-They ended up in Ladysmith.
+They were sent to Ladysmith.

 The Jewish section of the cemetery does contain a fair number of graves.
 It is an indication of the role Jewish business people played in the early development of the town.

 Two gravestones of special interest, that of HO Dreyer and of J Simbeck.
 The text on the stones reads: Ter Gedagtenus aan; Hendrik Oosterwald; Dreyer; de vierden Zoon van; J.A.Dreyer; van Constantia; en kleinzoon van; T.F.Dreyer; van Wynberg; Kaap Kolonie; geboren te Constantia; den 4 October 1833; en gesneuveld en die; Basuto Oorlog; den 20 Maart 1866.
-Translated: to the memory of Henrik Oosterwald Dreyer, the 4th son of J.A.Dreyer of Constancia and grandson of T.F.Dreyer of Wynberg Cape colony at Constatntia on the 4 October 1853 and died in the Basuto war on the 29 March 1866.
+Translated: to the memory of Henrik Oosterwald Dreyer, the 4th son of J.A.Dreyer of Constantia and grandson of T.F.Dreyer of Wynberg Cape colony at Constantia on the 4 October 1853 and died in the Basuto war on the 29 March 1866.

 The second grave stone, the one Piet is looking at, is in English and reads as follows: Sacred to the Memory of; Joseph Simbeck; who was born at Baireuth; in Bavaria December 25th; 1818; and fell in action near; Harrismith during the Basuto; war March 29th 1866; aged 47 years and 3 month; in the midst of life we are in death.